dirac-institute/sorcha/docs/whatsorchadoesnotdo.rst

 - Properly handling collisions between the planets and the simulated objects
 - Removing simulated objects due to small body collisions and breakup events
 - Handling or including false detections/linkages
+- Using space-based or moving observatory locations.
+We currently require an observatory code for a stationary observatory on the Earth with a location that is reported to the Minor Planet Center.

 .. seealso::